Blog Layout

 It shows any differences between your left and right ears and differences in hearing in various places within each ear.
 An audiogram also shows the pattern of your hearing loss and how severe it is.

-Using all this information can help explain hearing challenges in real life.
-It can show us why it is hard to understand certain sounds.
+Using all this information can help to explain hearing challenges you may be experiencing in your regular life.
+It can also show us why it's hard to understand certain sounds.

-For example, an audiogram can show your ability to hear speech at varying levels and frequencies clusters in a particular area of the graph to form a banana-like shape.
+For example, an audiogram can show your ability to hear speech at varying levels and frequencies as clusters in a particular area of the graph that form a banana-like shape.
 This is known as the “speech banana.”.

 audiogram

 This can be used to help you understand why you struggle to hear some words or find certain words are difficult to distinguish from one another.
-It can also tell us why it is hard to understand certain people or follow conversations in certain situations.
+It can also tell us why it is harder for you to understand certain people or follow conversations in certain situations.

 audiogram diagram